Quantum Algorithms for Structured Prediction: Numerical Experiments

-In the training mode, we use the standard stochastic gradient descent algorithm, with a parameter $\lambda$ adjusting the $L_2$ regularizer of $\lambda\| w\|^2/2$ that is added to the objective functions, and a parameter $\gamma$ as the learning rate, which is kept constant during the training.
+In the training mode, we use the standard stochastic gradient descent algorithm, with a parameter $\lambda$ adjusting the $L^2$ regularizer of $\lambda\| w\|^2/2$ that is added to the objective functions, and a parameter $\gamma$ as the step size, which is kept constant during the training.
 We consider four training epochs, where, in each epoch, we go through each data point of the training data exactly once, in a random order.
 In this experiment, we use single-spin flip Gibbs sampling at a constant inverse temperature $\beta$ as our sampling subroutine to compute a Monte Carlo estimation of the objective function's gradient.
 Due to our choice of using only a subset of tags to train and test over, our Ising model instances consist of 38 variables and a fully connected architecture.
 For each instance, we perform 200 sweeps and collect 200 samples.

-So, in total, we have three hyperparameters, namely $\gamma$, $\lambda$, and $\beta$.
+In total, we have three hyperparameters, namely $\gamma$, $\lambda$, and $\beta$.
 We tune the hyperparameters by performing a grid search over the values

 A last architecture considered is that of an extension of the baseline with a fully connected feedforward layer with sigmoid activations.
 This model has been added in order to compare the extensions of the baseline with undirected architectures (e.g., the Ising model) versus a feedforward layer using a similar number of parameters.
 The Ising model has a fully connected graph with $\binom{38}{2}+38=741$ parameters and we use a fully connected feedforward layer with 38 nodes, which amounts to $38^2+38=1482$ parameters.
 We use the Adam algorithm for optimization \cite{kingma2014adam} implemented in the PyTorch library \cite{paszke2017automatic} with 300 epochs.
-We tune the learning rate parameter $\gamma$ using a gridsearch over the values while all other hyperparameters of the Adam optimization algorithm are left at their default values ($\beta_1=0.9, \beta_2=0.999$).
+We tune the step size parameter $\gamma$ using a gridsearch over the values